JimEli/linear_data_structures/README.md

 # C++ Linear Data Structures

-Lean and mean header only include files with minimal commenting.
+Lean and mean header only include files with minimal commenting and no error checking.

 * array
 * vector